chradev/Adroid/README.md

 ## Mechanical design prototypes

-Three real Adroid prototypes (the Small, the Tall and the Wide) are shown.
-Two of them (the Tall and the Wide) are running Linux and a dual camera streaming server with ePTZ control on their PRi 5 boards.
-The PRi 5 boards are powered by a 3S UPS PRi module.
+Three real Adroid prototypes (the Small, the Tall and the Wide) are shown in the picture below.
+It was chosen to use NEMA 42HB34 stepper motors for main robot movement and 28BYJ-48 as auxiliary geared stepper motors with ULN2003 drivers for body and head movement.
+The body movement is based on a single geared stepper motor, belt gear based on 16 and 60 teeth GT2 pulleys, and an arm with a pair of ball bearing free wheels.
+Two of them (the Tall and the Wide) are running Linux and a dual camera streaming server with ePTZ control on their RPi 5 boards.
+The RPi 5 boards are powered by a 3S Li-Po UPS modules.
+The head movement (pan only) of these two prototypes is based on a single auxiliary geared stepper motor.
+The Small Adroid prototype (low budget variant) is using RPi Pico MCUs for stepper motor control, two MCUs with a 2 MP SPI camera, and one for the server staff based on the Seeed Studio XIAO ESP32S3 Sense module with or without an OV2640 camera and microphone.
+These modules are extremely small (21mm x 17,5mm), have 8MB RAM, 8MB of flash, 2.4GHz Wi-Fi, BLE 5.0 support,  wide set of interfaces, and can be programmed via their USB-C конектор.

 <img src="https://github.com/chradev/Adroid/blob/main/assets/Prototypes-b.png?raw=true" alt="Prototypes" width="100%">